m23leung/employee-monthly-payslip/README.md

 - Single responsibility principle was implemented to design the above architecture diagram.
 - Recursion was used to calculate the total taxable amount on the annual income (See annualPayCalculator.js).
-- Any constant/configurable data are stored in constants folder (Valid commands, Error messages, annual income tax table).
+- Any constant/configurable data are stored in constants folder (valid commands, error messages, annual income tax table).
 - Some error checking has been added to ensure valid commands & arguments are entered.
 Otherwise, it will throw an error.

 ## Testing